xAlessandroC/oteapi-ontokb-plugin/README.md

     "datacache_config": DataCacheConfig # the configuration of the cache to use for retrieving the data }
 ```
+Be sure to use the proper extension in the filename property.

-and an example of the strategy created with the otelib library:
+and an example of the strategy created with the otelib library where the file to uploaded is downloaded by mean of a download strategy:
 ```python
 uploader = client.create_dataresource(
     accessUrl = "http://host.docker.internal:80",   # The address of your OntoREC instance